Vet Jobs - Worldwide

 Caribbean

-CAYMAN ISLANDS - GEORGE TOWN - SMALL ANIMAL/WELFARE New Position
+CAYMAN ISLANDS, GEORGE TOWN - SMALL ANIMAL/WELFARE New Position

 Veterinarian – Cayman Islands Humane Society

-The Cayman Islands offer a tax-free salary in the Caribbean, only a short flight from the Miami.
 The Cayman Islands Humane Society is the only non-profit rehoming facility on the islands.
 We operate adoption, foster, stray care and community veterinary services.
-We are an open-admission shelter with a no-kill ethos and are based in the heart of George Town in Grand Cayman, with occasional visits to Little Cayman and Cayman Brac.
+We have a no-kill ethos and are based in the heart of George Town in Grand Cayman, with occasional visits to Little Cayman and Cayman Brac.

 We are looking for an enthusiastic, versatile, experienced and passionate shelter veterinarian to join our dedicated team and to make a real difference to the lives and wellbeing of the Island's most vulnerable cats and dogs.
 This role offers a varied and interesting medical caseload and the opportunity to be involved in the ongoing development of the shelter.
 The role requires a team player with a nonjudgemental approach to the community's animal welfare needs.